Executive Chairman and Chairman of the Board

 In 1987, Dr. London received the Alumni of the Year Award from The George Washington University's School of Government and Business Administration.
 In 1995, he was presented with the High Tech Entrepreneur Award from KPMG Peat Marwick.
 In 1996, he received the Alumni Achievement Award from The George Washington University.
 During CACI's 40th Anniversary Year celebration in 2001, Dr. London and CACI were recognized by the Newcomen Society of the United States as outstanding examples of the free-enterprise capitalist system in the U.S.A.
 In 2002, Dr. London received the Outstanding Corporate Growth Award for CACI from the Association for Corporate Growth, Washington D.C. chapter.
 Also in 2002, Dr. London was recognized by the Human Resources Leadership Awards of Greater Washington, in its annual awards program, through the establishment of its Ethics in Business Award named in his honor.
 In 2003, Dr. London received CEO of the Year Award from The George Washington University Executive MBA Program, was named Ernst & Young's Entrepreneur of the Year for Government IT Services, and received the John W. Dixon Award from the Association of the United States Army for outstanding contributions to America's defense.

 In January 2004, Dr. London received the Albert Einstein Award for Technology Achievement in the Defense Fields, and in March 2004, he was named to Federal Computer Week's "Federal 100" list of IT leaders, receiving the publication's highest recognition, the Eagle Award, for superior contributions to the federal IT community.
 In November, Dr. London was recognized with both the Northern Virginia Technology Council's Earle C. Williams Leadership in Technology Award and the Arlington, Virginia Chamber of Commerce Technology Executive of the Year Award.
 London was also named Executive of the Year in 2005 at the Third Annual Greater Washington Government Contractor Awards.
 In 2007, he was awarded the U.S. Navy League's Fleet Admiral Chester W. Nimitz Award for his exemplary contributions to the enhancement of U.S. maritime strength and national security, and in 2008, Dr. London was honored by the Association for Corporate Growth National Capital chapter with its Lifetime Achievement Award, recognizing his leadership of CACI's growth and expansion.
 In 2009, Dr. London was named to the Bisnow 2009 Federal IT Power 50 and was the recipient of the inaugural Cornerstone of Freedom award from the Cincinnatus Foundation in recognition of his years of support to American history and civics education programs.
 Dr. London has been inducted into the Washington Business Hall of Fame (2010), the Arlington, Virginia Chamber of Commerce Business Hall of Fame (2011), and the Greater Washington Government Contractor Awards Hall of Fame (2012), all lifetime achievement awards honoring his major positive impact on the business and civic life of these communities.
 He was also inducted into the Naval Postgraduate School Hall of Fame (2011), honoring alumni who have made the greatest contributions to society, their nations, and the university.
 In 2013, Dr. London received the Reserve Officers Association's Nathan Hale Award for outstanding and dedicated individual service in the interest of national security, as well as the Naval Order of the U.S. Admiral of the Navy George Dewey Award, honoring his exceptional insight, persistent effort, and firm determination to continually advance the interests of the U.S. and its Sea Services.
 In 2014, he received the Corporate Leadership Award from the TechAmerica Foundation for his technology leadership, and the Semper Fidelis Award from the U.S. Marine Corps Scholarship Foundation in honor of his faithful service to the nation.
+Also in 2014, the Ethisphere Institute named him one of the 100 Most Influential People in Business Ethics for his positive material impact in the world of business ethics and compliance.

 Dr. London serves on the Board of Directors of the U.S. Navy Memorial Foundation, the Naval Historical Foundation, Friends of the National WWII Memorial, the Senior Advisory Board of the Northern Virginia Technology Council, and CAUSE (Comfort for America's Uniformed Services), the "wounded warriors" support organization.
 He has served as a director of the U.S. Naval Institute and as a director and member of the Executive Committee of the Armed Forces Communications and Electronics Association.
 He has served on numerous other boards and foundations.
 Dr. London is also a member of the National Military Intelligence Association, the Intelligence and National Security Alliance, the Navy League, the U.S. Naval Institute, the Naval Order of the U.S.A., the American Legion, the Association of the U.S. Army (AUSA), and the Veterans of Foreign Wars.